josevalim/portal/README.md

 ## Modeling portal doors with Agents

 Elixir data structures are immutable.
 In the examples above, we never mutated the list.
-We can break a list apart or add new elements to the head but the original list is never modified.
+We can break a list apart or add new elements to the head, but the original list is never modified.

-That said, when we need to keep some sort of state like the data transfering through a portal, we must use some abstraction that stores this state for us.
-One of such abstractions in Elixir are called agents:
+That said, when we need to keep some sort of state, like the data transfering through a portal, we must use an abstraction that stores this state for us.
+One such abstraction in Elixir is called an agent:

 ```iex
 iex> {:ok, agent} = Agent.start_link(fn -> [] end)